-- Integration of mobile networks and services (MSc major, Computer Science) - IT security (MSc minor, Computer Science) - Multimedia systems and services (MSc major, Electrical Engineering) - Sound and studio technologies (MSc minor, Electrical Engineering)
+- Integration of mobile networks and services (MSc major, Computer Engineering) - IT security (MSc minor, Computer Engineering) - Multimedia systems and services (MSc major, Electrical Engineering) - Sound and studio technologies (MSc minor, Electrical Engineering)

-Besides the specialized and elective courses, the students also complete several laboratory exercises, and carry out individual work in semester and MSc diploma projects.
+Besides the specialized and elective courses, the students also complete several laboratory exercises, and carry out individual project laboratory tasks and MSc diploma projects.
 MSc level individual projects are very often related to our research activities and carried out in close cooperation with some of our industrial partners.
 Every year, around 30 MSc students graduate from the department.